ChristopherRC/www.ccadb.org/cas/incident-report.md

 Effective Root Cause Analysis (RCA) considers the following points:

 1. **Focus on the "why," not just the "what"**.
-RCA shouldn't just identify what went wrong but should delve deeper into why it happened.
+RCAs shouldn't just identify what went wrong but should delve deeper into why it happened.
 This often involves going beyond the immediate technical or policy failure and considering contributing factors like human error, process deficiencies, or system design flaws.

 2. **Use a systematic approach**.
 Employ structured methodologies like the following approaches to help ensure a thorough and organized investigation:
    - [Chesterton’s Fence](https://fs.blog/chestertons-fence/)